adjust/adobe_air_sdk/README.md

 2. Open your app delegate and add set the default tracker of your `adjust_config` instance:

     ```actionscript
-    var adjustConfig:AdjustConfig = new AdjustConfig(appToken, environment);
+    var adjustConfig:AdjustConfig = new AdjustConfig("{YourAppToken}", AdjustEnvironment.SANDBOX);

     adjustConfig.setDefaultTracker("{TrackerToken}");

-    Adjust.start(adjustConfig);
+    Adjust.initSdk(adjustConfig);
     ```

   Replace `{TrackerToken}` with the tracker token you created in step 2.
-Please note that the dashboard displays a tracker URL (including `http://app.adjust.com/`).
 In your source code, you should specify only the six-character token and not the entire URL.

 3. Build and run your app.
 You should see a line like the following in the app's log output: